scRaul/Connect/README.md

 # Connect
 ## Description
 Terminal Game Based off tic tac toe and connect four.
-User first selects game mode (single or multiplayer ).

-If single is selected, then user will be promted to enter number of bots, size of grid dimmension and number of connections to be made in order to win

-if multiplayer user will first enter the number of players and then everthing from option 1

-For example single player tic tac toe can be done by selecting single player, entering 1 bot, dimension of grid to be 3, and connections to win to be 3
+User enters # of players
+# of bots
+diminsion of grid
+# of cells to connect inorder to win

 ## How to download
 1. Download a zip
 2. Unzip it
 3. In a terminal window enter command $ make
-4. then to playe enter the command $ ./Connect
+4. then to playe enter the command $ ./Play

 ## Techinical Chumbo